-In cyber warfare, like in chess, the game outcome is not determined by a single move (or vulnerability), but rather by a patient silent-predator strategy.
+In cyber warfare, like in chess, the game outcome is not determined by a single exploit (or move), but rather by a patient silent-predator strategy.

 The same can be said of hackers sniffing a corporation’s many interfaces until they have an “in”.